 The 10-Year Treasury and Historical Cap Rate Spreads

-Using data through October 2025, we reviewed 10-Year Treasury trends back to 2015 and compared them with spreads across select national retail tenants, restaurant and retail categories, and medical-related tenants.
+Using data through April 2026, we reviewed 10-Year Treasury trends back to 2015 and compared them with spreads across select national retail tenants, restaurant and retail categories, and medical-related tenants.
 Only assets with six or more years of primary term were included.

 Please review the attached report and contact the Forged Real Estate team to discuss these findings in more detail.